uranusjr/Qelly/README.md

 # Qelly

-Nally on every machine.
+Nally, every platform, every machine.

-# Introduction
+## Introduction

 Qelly is a Qt port of Nally, the open-source Telnet/SSH client for Mac OS X.
 Qt is chosen to be the underlying framework of this application bacause it enables us to build a GUI-based application with a native interface for every